Dr. John Waldhausen, 1929-2012

 During the 1990s, he was instrumental in building an interdisciplinary partnership between the clinical faculties and was named executive director of what is now the Penn State Hershey Medical Group, a practice of primary care physicians and specialists located throughout central Pennsylvania.
 “John Waldhausen was a leader in American surgery.
 His legacy will live on in the contributions he made to the field of cardiothoracic surgery, in the Department of Surgery that he created, and in the Medical Center and College of Medicine that he dedicated his career and life to,” said Peter Dillon, MD, M.Sc., John A. & Marian T. Waldhausen Professor of Surgery, and chair, Department of Surgery.

 Born in New York but raised in Germany, he received a degree in chemistry from the University of Great Falls in Montana.
 He attended the St. Louis University School of Medicine and completed his internship at Johns Hopkins University School of Medicine in the mid-1950s.
 He stayed on at Johns Hopkins to begin his surgery residency, which he completed at the University of Pennsylvania and Indiana University Medical Center.
 He served as editor of The Journalof Thoracic and Cardiovascular Surgery (1995-2001) and was president of several medical society boards, including the American Association for Thoracic Surgery (1991-92).
 He retired from Penn State Hershey as the John W. Oswald Professor of Surgery Emeritus in 2000.

-Waldhausen and his wife of fifty-four years, Marian, who passed away this February, were the proud parents of John, Robert, and Gordon and had several grandchildren.
+Waldhausen and his wife of fifty-four years, Marian, who passed away in February 2012, were the proud parents of John, Robert, and Gordon and had several grandchildren.